Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 If your small or medium-sized company (SME) has a cash flow pattern similar to that of most others, the American Express Gold Card business credit card can increase your spending capacity and provide some stability.

-But, you must pay off your monthly bill in full while using a credit card.
+But, you must pay off your monthly bill in full.
 If you do, you'll be able to enjoy up to 54 days with zero per cent interest on purchases each billing cycle (though you'll have to pay penalties if you don't pay off your debt in full by then).

 Charge cards are generally useful for delayed payment of purchases made at the beginning of the billing cycle (the balance is due at the billing cycle’s close).

-The key perks of the Gold Business Card are the ability to earn Membership Rewards points with every purchase (together with a substantial sign-up bonus) and travel accident insurance of up to £250,000 (subject to enrollment and provided that you use your Gold Business Card to buy your trip tickets).
+One of the key perks of this card is the ability to earn reward points with every purchase (together with a substantial sign-up bonus) and travel accident insurance of up to £250,000 (subject to conditions and provided that you use your card to buy your trip tickets).

 The availability of extra cards makes it simple to maintain tabs on corporate expenditures and provide perks to coworkers and employees.
 Furthermore, unlike its rivals, American Express does not impose additional fees for multiple cards.

-✔️ Grace period of up to 54 days to pay off your monthly bill (if you want to do so).
+✔️ Grace period of up to 54 days to pay off your monthly bill.❌ The first year is free, and then there is a £195 yearly charge after that.

 ✔️ New member bonus of up to 20,000 points.